NAACP Fisher Cats Lunch & Game June 4th

 A Solution

 Community-Driven Economic Empowerment.
-The Manchester Branch of the NAACP in and the NH Community Loan Fund (NHCLF) have come together to support people of color coming together as a community to create a more resilient local economy where more black and brown businesses thrive.
+As a result of a pilot program of the Manchester Branch of the NAACP, the Business Alliance of People of Color (BA PoC) in NH and the NH Community Loan Fund (NHCLF) have come together to support people of color coming together as a community to create a more resilient local economy where more black and brown businesses thrive.
 The effort focuses on three pillars: community building, capacity building for businesses, and access to capital.
 This establishes the framework for the partnership and allows the actual implementation to be defined by what is discovered through the process.

 The Work